Arey0904/DeliciousSandwiches/README.md

 This Java project allows the user to create an order from a Deli Shop called DELI-cious Sandwiches.

-The shop holds multiple files and uses it help the user order from the shop.

 Each order can contain the following options:

 - Sandwiches